-- Does the project have a clearly defined target group? - How well does the project understand its target group, its needs, obstacles and barriers? - How well do the project activities address the needs, obstacles and barriers of its target group?

-- Are the project's activities clearly defined? - How well does the project incorporate equal opportunities and environmental sustainability into its activities? - What is the level of CLLD outputs and results that the project proposes to achieve?
+- Does the project have a clearly defined target group? - How well does the project understand its target group, its needs, obstacles and barriers? - How well do the project activities address the needs, obstacles and barriers of its target group? - Are the project's activities clearly defined? - How well does the project incorporate equal opportunities and environmental sustainability into its activities? - What is the level of CLLD outputs and results that the project proposes to achieve?
 Is it proportionate to the level of funding requested?
-Are there any other outputs that the project proposes to achieve?
 Does the project provide value for money? (a special consideration will be given to new or innovative projects) - Does the applicant ensure there is no duplication of activity with other similar projects? - What is the added value of the project? - Does the applicant have the capacity to deliver the proposed project?
-Is the project proportionate to the applicant's experience of delivering previous EU funded projects (or projects funded by other sources with complex rules and requirements)? - If a project is submitted by a larger organisation and/or an organisation from outside the CLLD area, how well will the project engage with the relevant smaller / local partners? - Other relevant criteria.
+Is the project proportionate to the applicant's experience of delivering previous EU funded projects (or projects funded by other sources with complex rules and requirements)? - If a project is submitted by a larger organisation and/or an organisation from outside the CLLD area, how well will the project engage with the relevant smaller / local partners? - Other relevant criteria in Round 5 they will include: is the project targeting enterprises and especially new enterprises and how likely is it that the target numbers (outputs) will be achieved by 31st Dec 2022.